davin-san/ors-containers/README.md

 2. Open the VS Code Command Palette (`Ctrl+Shift+P`).
 3. Run `Dev Containers: Rebuild Container`.
 4. Wait.
 This will create a new container and re-run the `gem5-build` script once.
     *   This build will still be fast because it will re-use your existing `gem5-ccache` volume.
+Your source code will also be preserved as it is stored in a named volume.

 ### ...Fix a Completely Broken Container?